 - List the tasks to be completed as a result of the project.
 The tasks should be quantified as much as possible and should be easily identified and realistic.
 Projects must result in water quality improvement.
 Those projects that result in continued water quality benefits after the life of the project are most desirable.
 A Quality Assurance Project Plan (QAPP) is a required product for projects conducting water quality sampling.
 Be sure to include quarterly and final reports as products; they are required of all projects.

 - Fill out each line item in the budget.
-For guidance about what expenditures may fit each line item, please refer to the budget instructions.
+For guidance about what expenditures may fit each line item, please refer to the Section 7 of the Instructions for the Nonpoint Source Management Program Section 319 Grant Application [PDF].
 If you will not be spending any money for an item, enter "-0-".
 In the "Description" column, briefly describe the expenses for each line item.

 - Please complete the one page schedule, filling in the dates and project activities for each quarter.
 Remember to schedule seasonal activities accordingly.